 Where to eat in Jibhi?

-The most practical solution is to take food in your homestay.
-I’ve seen just two cafes in the town – one local café near the bridge and another one at the roof of Asha Homestay.
-The last one has a nice ambient music, a hilly view and reasonable prices.
+There are many eating spots, but most of them are part of the guesthouses/homestays.
+In my opinion, the most practical solution is to take food in your homestay.
+I’ve seen just a few “independent” cafes in the town – one local café near the bridge and another one at the roof of Asha Homestay.
+The last one has nice ambient music, a hilly view and reasonable prices.

-As mentioned previously, Jibhi is not a trendy tourist spot and that’s why some of you may like it.
+As mentioned previously, Jibhi is not a trendy tourist spot comparing to some neighboring towns and that’s why some of you may like it.

-How to reach Jibhi from Manali and Delhi?
+How to reach from Manali and Delhi to Jibhi?

 Jibhi lies somewhere between Manali and Delhi (though not on the highway).
 You can also reach it from Shimla, Chandigarh and other bigger cities of Punjab state.
 If you start from Manali or Delhi, take a bus to Aut Village (Aut Tunnel).
 There are regular local buses and it costs 103 INR from Manali to Aut.